textileio/papers/draft.md

 *pull*-based replica synchronization in addition to *push*-based synchronization that is common in distributed protocols.
-The flexible event-based structure enables client applications to derive advanced applications states, including queriable materialized views, and custom CRDTs.
+The flexible event-based structure enables client applications to derive advanced applications states, including queryable materialized views, and custom CRDTs.

 A *Thread* is topic-based collection of single-writer logs.